 Halloween isn’t the only time to roast pumpkin seeds, though.
 They are so tasty, you can do it throughout fall and winter.
 You can even roast the seeds of other hearty squashes.
 Think butternut, spaghetti squash and delicata squash seeds.
 The method stays the same, although you may find the smaller seeds don’t need as much time in the oven.

-Don’t throw away those seeds, here’s how we turn them into a delicious snack!
+Please don’t throw away those seeds; here’s how we turn them into a delicious snack!

-After scooping out the seeds, they’re going to be a bit messy.
+After scooping out the seeds (they’re going to be a bit messy), we need to clean them of any stringy bits.
 To clean them, throw them into a bowl of cold water.
-Swish the seeds around a bit then as they float to the top, take them out.
+Swish the seeds around a bit, then take them out as they float to the top.

 They’re mostly clean at this point, which is fine because they have one more chance to clean up.
-Add the mostly clean seeds to a pot of boiling salted water.
-Then simmer for about 5 minutes.
-This cleans the seeds and seasons them — like how adding salt to the boiling water seasons pasta.
+Next, add the mostly clean seeds to a pot of boiling salted water.
+Then simmer for about 5 minutes, which cleans the seeds and seasons them — like how adding salt to the boiling water seasons pasta.

 Drain and rinse the seeds.
-Pull away any extra bits of pumpkin left then dry them as well as you can.
+Pull away any extra bits of pumpkin left, then dry them as well as possible.
 The more dry the seeds are, the better they will roast.

-Toss the dry seeds with some oil — use olive oil, coconut oil or a nut oil like walnut.
-Add a sprinkle of spice — we used harissa in the photo, but curry or chili powder are also wonderful.
+Toss the dry seeds with oil — use olive oil, coconut oil, or a nut oil like walnut.
+Add a sprinkle of spice — we used harissa in the photo, but curry or chili powder is also excellent.
 Spread the seeds into one layer and roast until crisp and browned around the edges.